 The Mausoleum of Augustus stands as a monumental testament to Rome’s imperial past.
 Constructed in 28 BC by Emperor Augustus, this impressive tomb was designed in the shape of a massive stone ring, covered with an earth mound.
-The structure’s circumference measures 87 meters, formed by a thick brick wall that once supported a lush mound draped with cypress trees.
+The structure has a diameter of 87 meters, formed by a thick brick wall that once supported a lush mound draped with cypress trees.
 High above, a bronze statue of Augustus crowned the summit, bringing the total height of the mausoleum to an impressive 44 meters.

 Visitors in ancient times would have approached the tomb along an alley flanked by two towering Egyptian obelisks.
 These striking landmarks guided people toward the grand entrance, setting a majestic tone for all who arrived.
 Beside the doorway, bronze plates inscribed the "Res gestae"—a list of the emperor’s significant achievements, offering a reminder of Augustus’s enduring legacy.